Lifetime Adoption > Adoption Oregon

 Beginning the Adoption Process

-To get your adoption story started, just fill out our short online application.
-Submitting your application is free and does not obligate you to move forward in any way.
-Once your application is reviewed and pre-approved, you will be contacted by an adoptive family coordinator who will describe the Lifetime adoption process.
-She will explain how you will create your profile, how you will schedule your home study, and introduce you to all the benefits and resources available to you through the Lifetime membership site.
-If you have any additional questions, you can give your coordinator a call at 727-493-0933.
+Submitting your application is normally the first step in the adoption process.
+Once your application is reviewed and pre-approved, you will be contacted by an adoptive family coordinator who will describe the process.
+She will explain how you will create your profile, how you will schedule your home study, and introduce you to all the benefits and resources available to you.

 Cost of Adoption in Oregon